ZYSF/ProcessorDocumentation/InstructionSet.md

 Reads 32 bits from memory and sign-extends it to fill the target register.

-NOTE: This is only meaningful for 64-bit implementations, and need not be implemented on 32-bit versions.
+NOTE: This is only meaningful for 64-bit implementations, and on 32-bit implementations should be equivalent to performing a regular `read32` instruction.

 ### Write32 (write data memory)